Notavatarkorra/notavatarkorra.github.io/Reflection 3.md

 negative feedback this is an opportunity to see where they dropped the ball

-the things you knew you weren't going to excel at how did you reach out to the right people, [[]]
+the things you knew you weren't going to excel at how did you reach out to the right people,

+don't be afraid to ask for help if you never ask the answer is always no find people who have done it before
+[[]]